kritika2/ethereum-transaction-analyzer/README.md

 This project fetches Ethereum transaction data for a specified wallet and exports it to a CSV file.
 The data includes details for different types of transactions: External, Internal, ERC-20, and ERC-721 etc.

-> *"Turning blockchain chaos into beautiful CSV order, one transaction at a time!"*
+> *"Turning blockchain chaos into beautiful CSV order, one transaction at a time"*

 ## Objective